 Robert J. Anello has litigated in the federal and state courts for more than thirty years.
 He focuses his practice on white collar criminal defense, regulatory enforcement matters, complex civil litigation, internal investigations and reviews, and appeals.
 Bob also is widely recognized for his dedication to organizations serving the legal community.
 He currently serves as President of the Federal Bar Council, as a fellow of the American College of Trial Lawyers, and as a fellow of the American Bar Foundation and the New York State Bar Foundation.

 Bob has been named a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the area of Litigation: White Collar Crime & Government Investigations, has been recognized in White Collar Criminal Defense by The Legal 500 United States, and has been recognized as a “Litigation Star” by Benchmark Litigation: The Definitive Guide to America's Leading Litigation Firms & Attorneys in the area of White-Collar Crime/Enforcement/Investigations.
 Bob has also been recognized in Thomson Reuters' Super Lawyers.
 The Who's Who Legal 100 Guide has described Bob as, thoroughly committed to his clients ... with a 'gold standard reputation.'
-Who s Who Legal - The International Who s Who of Business Lawyers has recognized him as a leading business crime defense lawyer, noting that he is considered by peers to be 'utterly brilliant.'
+Who's Who Legal - The International Who's Who of Business Lawyers has recognized Bob as a leading business crime defense lawyer, noting that he “'stands out' for his 'first class' litigation skills,” and is considered by peers to be 'utterly brilliant.'

 Bob is a co-author of White Collar Crime: Business and Regulatory Offenses, Rev. Ed.
 (2014) and an author of the White Collar Crime column for the New York Law Journal.
 He is a frequent contributor to numerous other publications and a speaker on topics in the areas of white collar criminal law, securities law, professional ethics, and trial tactics.
 Bob is a regular contributor to The Insider Blog on Forbes.com.
 He also serves on the Litigation Advisory Board of Bloomberg BNA, one of the leading sources of legal, regulatory, and business information.